hfayyaz101/VPC-Lambda-give-Internet-Accesss.-Public-Access-/README.md

 	 3. Destination: **0.0.0.0/0** and points to: **igw-xxxx** (Internet Gateway)
 	 4. Now go to **Subnets Associations** tab and click **Edit Subnets associations**.
 	 5. Here add Public subnet.
   3. Create new route table.
-(Make sure to name it Public)
+(Make sure to name it Private)

 ### Step 2